home > changed teachings > bethsarim

 ""House of the Princes"

-This description may not be that far from the truth.
+These descriptions may not be far from the truth.
 Rutherford summered in Europe and wintered at Beth-Sarim.
 During the Great Depression he owned two luxury Cadillac's.
-He was well known for excessive use of alcohol, even printing an article against the prohibition in the Watchtower 1924 Nov 1 pp.323-326.
-Though there seems little doubt that Rutherford believed the end was going to arrive in his life time, the purchase of Beth-Sarim was quite possibly as much for his own benefit as that of the resurrected princes.
+Whilst it is possible Rutherford believed his own teaching that the end was going to arrive in his life time, the purchase of Beth-Sarim was as much for his own benefit as that of the resurrected princes.

 Rutherford wished to be buried at either Beth-Sarim or Beth-Shan.
 On Rutherford's death Knorr and the Watchtower Society went to court in an attempt to have Rutherford buried at Beth-Sarim.
 As shown in the Consolation 1942 May 27 insertion below, this was to do with Rutherford's fanciful belief in the return of the "the King of the East" to Beth-Sarim and his need to face "the rising sun" upon that return.
 Knorr lost the case, but his action postponed Rutherford's burial for three and a half months after he died.